specnazm/shifts-etl/README.md

 ```
   $ docker-compose logs --follow spark-master
 ```
+* For first task logs :Extracting data, Transforming and Saving data will be displayed more than once (it's ok :) until all data is collected
+* For second task logs are:  Started task : MEAN BREAK TIME, Started task : PAID BREAKS COUNT etc.

 * When test are done last line should be:
 ```
 Ran 5 tests in ts